 Before and After: 4 Awesome Tips to Buying Bras When Losing Weight

-I had the great pleasure of meeting Diana last year at SNAP!
+I had the great pleasure of meeting Diana last year at a blog conference.
 I can still remember the first time I met her, we were both in line for dinner (I was starving) and I saw this girl who I recognized, I started to follow her on Instagram and loved her printables, her cute kids, and started to stalk her, literally.
 I found myself going straight up to her and introduced myself.
 We spent the rest of night sitting by each other, eating, laughing, having a great time, and the rest is history.
 I’m serious when I say I had an instant connection with her, I truly feel like she’s my kindred spirit and that I’ve known her for years.

-On February 21st 2013, was the day she decided to change her life.
+On February 21, 2013, was the day she decided to change her life.
 She put her two kids in their stroller and walked 2-3 miles everyday, watched what she ate and counted her calories.
 That first month, she lost 10 lbs!
 She thought to herself that she must have been doing something right, so she kept on going.
 In August of 2013 was when she ran her first 5K and in October she ran her first half marathon.
-A year later she’s lost 100 lbs!!!!!!
+A year later she’s lost 100 lbs!
 Diana lost weight the healthy and best way by eating right and exercising.

 I’m so proud of my dear friend Diana.
 If any of you have lost weight or have attempted, it’s seriously one of the hardest things to do.
 It takes a lot of mental toughness, practice, self control, and an extreme amount of support from loved ones.
 I’m so happy for her new life and her story proves to everyone that if you have a dream, you can make it happen.
 No matter your circumstances, abilities, means, or where you come from.

 I am often asked by many women how to navigate bra buying when they’re losing weight.
-Bras can be very expensive, so no woman wants to invest in a bra and only wear it for a short period of time.
+Bras can be expensive, so no woman wants to invest in a bra and only wear it for a short period of time.
 So what does a girl do?
 Well, I have some tips to getting the most out of your bras while you’re on your weight loss journey.